carpentries-incubator/intro-data-viz/episodes/03-communicating-the-message.md

 ::::

 ## Importing your Data
 We need to import our canid data into google sheets.
-Our data is currently stored as tab seperated values, otherwise known as a tsv file.
+Our data is currently stored as tab separated values, otherwise known as a tsv file.
 This is a simple text file.
 Each line of the file represents a new line in a table.
 The values in each column of the table appear in sequence separated by a tab character.
 Generally tsv tables have the limitation that you can't store any values in a table that also has a tab character.
 If you haven't already, go ahead and download the canid data now.

 [Your Data](data/canids.tsv)